Mountain Ecosystems - Falls Creek, Victoria

 Six full days will be spent on the High Plains studying the ecology of the flora and fauna and aspects of the physical environment.

-In 2016 the subject is available to students from the College of Science, Health and Engineering.
+The subject is available to students from the College of Science, Health and Engineering.
 Priority will be given to students enrolled in:

 - Bachelor of Animal and Veterinary Bioscience (based on academic merit)